RohanAlexander/telling_stories_with_data/_book/30-clean_and_prepare.md

 You will need to use all your skills to this point to be effective, but this is the very stuff of statistical sciences!
 Be dogged, but sensible.
 The best is the enemy of the good here.
 It's better to have 90 per cent of the data cleaned and prepared, and to start exploring that, before deciding whether it's worth the effort to clean and prepare the remaining 10 per cent because that remainder will likely take an awful lot of time and effort.

 As @van2005data say, all data regardless of whether they were obtained from hunting, gathering, or farming, will have issues and it is critical that you understand how to 'deal with errors from various sources' and understand 'their effects on study results'.
 To clean data is to analyze data.
 As @thatrandyauperson says 'The act of cleaning data is the act of preferentially transforming data so that your chosen analysis algorithm produces interpretable results.
 That is also the act of data analysis.'.
+We are attemping to triangulate the situation.

 ## Workflow